 - Set boundaries

 At the end of the day, the line between your work life and your personal life will continue to be blurry until you decide to set hard boundaries and stick to them.
 Tell yourself, “Today I will ‘clock out’ at 5 p.m., and I will not look at or think about work until 9 a.m. tomorrow morning.”
+Also consider your organization's working at home policy, and investigate whether it would be a good option to utilize for self-care.

 - Have self-compassion